Nagayu71/lqng-welfare-bounds/README.md

 # Welfare Bounds for Linear-Quadratic Network Games

 This repository contains replication materials for the paper **"[Welfare bounds for linear-quadratic network games](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5706124)"**.
-The purpose of this repository is to provide code and data to reproduce the results presented in the **Table 1** of the paper.
+The purpose of this repository is to provide codes and data to reproduce the results presented in the **Table 1** of the paper.

----

 ## 🧩 Environment

-Below is the output of the environment check script:
+Below is the output of the [environment check script](check_versions.ipynb):

 ```
 Package versions: